How much does bar equipment cost to build a bar?

 To put all this into perspective, in late 2021, the average cost for underbar stainless steel equipment is about $900 per linear foot.
 You’ll have to add for the glass washer, back bar coolers and ice machine.
 The cost of a 25′ 2-station bar with stainless steel drink rail, one glass washer and one ice machine is about $47,000.
 Nowadays I budget $2,000 per linear foot for bar equipment.
 Draft beer systems is a subject unto itself which requires much discussion and many decisions.
 I cover draft beer systems in a separate blog post, listed below.
 The above price list can be downloaded below.

 Contact Us Today to Schedule Your Free Consultation!

 THE WORST THING THAT CAN HURT YOUR BAR BUSINESS: FAILURE TO COMPLY WITH ADA REQUIREMENTS

-The Americans with Disabilities Act of 1990, also known as ‘ADA,’ has found its way into bar design.
+The Americans with Disabilities Act of 1990 (‘ADA’), has found its way into bar design.
 Bars are now required to accommodate a space 36” in length for one patron to sit at every bar.
-There are effective ways to design a bar so it is in compliance, but they are beyond the scope of this discussion.
+Here are some effective methods to design a bar for ADA compliance.
 The frightening thing going on recently are what is known as “Drive-By ADA Lawsuits,” where bar owners everywhere are mercilessly thrown under the bus, irrespective of “Grandfather” status!
-I’ve written about the importance of ADA compliance.
+I’ve written about ADA drive-by lawsuits here.
 This is a must-read!